codinglead/codinglead.github.io/_posts/2019-11-19-prototypical-inheritance.md

 author: ["Brian Munoz", "https://colorlessenergy.github.io/", "https://github.com/colorlessenergy"]
 ---

-In javascript non primitive types have methods that you can use on them.
+In JavaScript non primitive types have methods that you can use on them.

 Prototypical inheritance is a object with methods and properties that is given to non-primitive types.